isomerpages/mccy-harmonycircle/_sginharmony/experience.md

 ***By Better.sg***

 ![Alt text for image on Isomer site](/images/sginharmony/TBY%20Promotional%20Key%20Visual.png) Have you ever wondered how it feels like to live the life of someone else from another community?
-Try out the newly launched To Be You interactive online game, developed by one of the winning teams from #MissionUnite Hackathon, Better.sg, which allows players to experience “life” as another person!
-Walk in the shoes of either Nadia, a Malay Muslim student, or Aman, a Punjabi Sikh Model, and discover the challenges and dilemmas they face while making their life choices!
+Try out the newly launched To Be You interactive online game,  which allows players to experience “life” as another person!
+Walk in the shoes of either Nadia, a Malay Muslim student, or Aman, a Punjabi Sikh Model, and discover the challenges and dilemmas they face while making their life choices! <a href="https://game.tobeyou.sg" target="_blank">Find out more</a>.